As a young buck (erm, young writer I mean), I thought outlining was just for scholars, essays, and all that red tape stuff.

 You can use outlining.

-It’s ok to think ahead and plan.
-Sometimes I’ll outline the chapter ahead, maybe two chapters.
+It’s OK to think ahead and plan.
+Sometimes I’ll outline a chapter or two ahead.
 Sometimes it’s because I have so many ideas, sometimes it’s because I’m stuck

 You have to be just as disciplined.